 David Piscuskas, FAIA, LEED AP, Founding Principal

 David Piscuskas, FAIA, LEED AP, co-founded 1100 Architect in 1983.
 He believes well-designed, functional, and astute architecture can act as a powerful catalyst of inspiration, change, and growth.
-Following these beliefs, he has completed several award-winning buildings, including the renovation of the University of Pennsylvania’s Perry World House (Philadelphia), the Little Red School House and Elisabeth Irwin High School (New York), and the Irish Hunger Memorial (New York).
+Following these beliefs, he has completed several award-winning buildings, including the University of Pennsylvania’s Perry World House (Philadelphia), the Little Red School House and Elisabeth Irwin High School (New York), and the Irish Hunger Memorial (New York).

 David serves as the 2017 President of AIA New York Chapter.
 He received a Bachelor of Arts degree in Art from Brown University in 1979 and a Master of Architecture degree from UCLA in 1982.
 David is an NCARB Certificate Holder, Member of the Chamber of Architects in the State of Hessen, and is a Fellow of the American Institute of Architects (FAIA).

 Juergen Riehm, FAIA, BDA, Founding Principal